-The overall scheme is contemporary but with natural textures, calming neutrals and white louvred shutters which evokes a more subtle coastal feel.
+Named as the 2019 winner of the Best Interior Design Apartment in Scotland, the overall scheme is contemporary but with natural textures, calming neutrals and white louvred shutters which evokes a more subtle coastal feel.
 On the first floor, the apartment opens into a dining area with glass roof light which floods the space with warmth and sunshine.
 A smart geometric rug adds a modern twist.
 French doors lead out to a tiny deck with cafe table for a morning cappuccino.

 The compact kitchen has been inspired by the look of an stylish Italian coffee bar with a Nespresso machine providing the finishing touch.
 The sitting room with wood burner combines very smart furnishings in a soft grey and white scheme which feels light and fresh in summer and toasty warm in winter.
 A ceiling mounted hanging chair adds a fun touch and is a cosy spot to curl up with a good book.

 The three double bedrooms, each with flatscreen TV, have an opulent boutique feel, and a small snug at the top of the second floor has two foldaway single chair beds which are ideal for children.
 Finally a jacuzzi bath in the family bathroom may just finish off a perfect seaside day!

 The property sits on the first and second floor accessed via a small rear courtyard and a set of stone steps.